 Decision-making process: Apply it in the next meeting

-"It is very beneficial if you can work in 45-minute blocks without distraction.
-Try to keep your phone silent for your next task."
+“It is very beneficial if you can work without distraction in 45-minute blocks.
+So, during your next task, set your phone to silent for that duration.”

 Right placement: After the method has been explained

-Consider how many calls to action you formulate in your trainings.
-Some examples should come to your mind since every training aims at knowledge building or the change/improvement of certain behaviors.
+Consider how many calls to action you formulate in your training sessions.
+Some examples should come to mind, as each training aims to build knowledge or change/improve certain behaviors.

 Calls to Action in Different Training Phases

 The call to action represents the consequence of direct instruction.
-In the first step, the information is presented.
-Afterwards, something is expected to happen with that knowledge.
-To build skills, participants must implement the exercises.
-For this reason, it is important to formulate calls to action for the training content and exercises.
-Once the skills are practiced, they should be applied in real life.
-When the skills are also used in new, unfamiliar situations, it is referred to as successful practical transfer.
-You assist your participants in dealing with challenges and obstacles.
+In the first step, information is presented.
+Subsequently, something should happen with that knowledge.
+To build skills, participants need to implement the exercises.
+For this reason, it's important to formulate calls to action for the training content and exercises.
+Once the skills are practiced, they should be applied in practice.
+If the skills are also used in new, unfamiliar situations, one speaks of a successful transfer of practice.
+You support your participants in dealing with challenges and obstacles.
 In this transfer phase, you motivate with calls to action.
-A short video that you send to your participants works well for this.
-Structure the video as follows: briefly repeat the background of the exercise and what is important in the exercise.
-Then provide the call to action.
-With the video, you establish personal contact with the viewer, reactivate learned content, and formulate a concrete invitation to practice.
+A short video is suitable for this, which you can send to your participants.
+Structure the video as follows: Briefly repeat the background of the exercise and what it entails.
+Then give the call to action.
+With the video, you establish personal contact with the viewer, reactivate learned content, and formulate a concrete prompt to practice.

 Trainers consciously (or unconsciously) use direct instruction as a training method.
 Calls to action are part of this learning arrangement.